- Home Workouts

 Follow along with the leg day workout video at the top of this post.
 This lower body workout consists of 4 circuits — squats, lunges, deadlifts, sumo squats.

 Each circuit targets a specific lower body muscle group:

-You’ll perform approximately 10-12 repetitions per exercise, and repeat each circuit x 2 sets to close it out before moving onto the next circuit.
+You’ll perform approximately 10 to 12 reps per exercise, and repeat each circuit x 2 sets to close it out before moving onto the next circuit.

 I’ll be sweating with you through each rep and giving you proper form and motivation along the way.

 This post does include affiliate links and I do earn a small commission on products purchased using these links.
 All words and opinions are my own.
 Thank you for supporting Nourish Move Love.